 Location

-We meet at a church campus close to Old Town Scottsdale every Tuesday and Wednesday, from 8:30am until 2:00pm.
-Parents drop students off, and between classes, there is plenty of grassy run-around space, a gated playground (awning-covered) to expend physical energy, as well as an extensive, vibrant community garden for us to observe and cultivate!
+We meet at a church campus close to Old Town Scottsdale every Tuesday and Wednesday, from 8:30am until 2:30pm (2pm for PreK through 1st grade).
+Parents drop students off, and between classes, there is plenty of grassy run-around space, a gated playground (awning-covered) to expend physical energy, as well as an extensive, vibrant community garden for our hands to plant, cultivate and harvest!

 Classes

-Children are grouped in combinations of skill level in a particular subject, not exceeding 8 students to one teacher.
-Movement, conversations and projects are high priorities when we’re together.
-Students will have minimal work to complete on home days, and curriculum transfers from campus to home with a clear scope and sequence for parents to follow.
+Children are grouped in combinations according to skill level in a particular subject, not exceeding 8 students to one teacher.
+Movement, conversations, games and projects are high priorities when we’re together.
+Students have minimal work to complete on home days, and curriculum transfers from campus to home with a clear scope and sequence for parents to follow.

 Tuition

-As an ESA approved vendor, we charge an annual tuition of $4,800 which covers facilities, experienced teachers, insurance and curriculum/materials.
+As an ESA approved vendor, we charge an annual tuition of $4,900 (PreK/K) and $5,500 (1st-7th) which covers facilities, experienced teachers, insurance and curriculum/materials.
 Payments are made quarterly and a deposit is required upon enrolling.
-We meet for a total of 38 weeks, starting August 13th.
+Following a standard school schedule, we meet for a total of 38 weeks, starting August 12th, 2025.

 Founder